 The main tasks at the moment have been getting plenty of seeds sowed in the greenhouse, building structures for the climbers and preparing the ground.

-For the broad beans that will shortly be going out it was more a case of support required.
-In the past I have tried individually staking each plant, along with grouping them together to support each other.
+For the broad beans that will shortly be going out, it was more a case of support required.
+In the past, I have tried individually staking each plant, along with grouping them together to support each other.
 Neither really worked and they ended up bent over and damaged.
-This year I have build a structure to support them as a row and plant to plant them in each gap between the twine that you can see in the photos.
+This year I have built a structure to support them as a row and plant to plant them in each gap between the twine that you can see in the photos.

 The kids seem to enjoy this part especially, there’s still something magical about planting a seed and watching it grow.
-We now have in sweet peas, peas, some flowers and plenty of salad and onions.
-We’re looking forward to continue to get more seeds in as the weather begins to warm up slightly!
+We now have in, sweet peas, peas, some flowers and plenty of salad and onions.
+We’re looking forward to continuing to get more seeds in as the weather begins to warm up slightly!